 To assess this possibility, we ask what elasticity of market size with respect to consumer surplus would be required to raise overall revenues, according to our experiments.
-Specifically, we look at various settings in which consumer surplus increases but per-customer revenue decreases, for $\gamma = 0.7$ , including cases with high ( $\delta = 0.95$ ) but also low ( $\delta = 0.2$ ) patience, and cases with n = 2 and n = 3 firms.
+Specifically, we look at various settings in which consumer surplus increases but per-customer revenue decreases, for $\gamma=0.7$ , including cases with high ( $\delta=0.95$ ) but also low ( $\delta=0.2$ ) patience.
 We suppose the initial market size is one.
-For each setting, we compute the percentage increase in market size which would keep overall revenues constant, and then divide that by the computed percentage increase in consumer surplus of moving from $\gamma = 0$ to $\gamma = 0.7$ .
-We call the final number the "Critical Growth Elasticity" for revenue and present results in Table 3.
-For example, under PDP with $\mu = 0.05$ , $\delta = 0.95$ and n = 2, the platform would break even on revenue if a one percentage point increase in consumer surplus led to a 0.297% increase in the number of customers visiting the platform.
+For each setting, we compute the percentage increase in market size which would keep overall revenues constant, and then divide that by the computed percentage increase in consumer surplus of moving from $\gamma=0$ to $\gamma=0.7$ .
+We call the final number the "Critical Growth Elasticity" for revenue and present results in Table 4.
+For example, under PDP with $\mu=0.05$ and $\delta=0.95$ , the platform would break even on revenue if a one percentage point increase in consumer surplus led to a 0.297% increase in the number of customers visiting the platform.